 - blistering, swelling, necrosis (dying tissue) at the bite site (skin and tissue/blood under skin turning black)

-- trouble breathing, tightening of throat, rapid or slow breathing (any breathing change)
+- trouble breathing, tightening of the throat, rapid or slow breathing (any breathing change)

 - itchiness of throat